-Total expenditure of simulated social contributions up to full working time for parents is underestimated in year 2015, while the simulated number of parents taking these rights almost matches the external data.
-The number of parents taking the right to paid social contributions for parents leaving labour market are underestimated in 2015.
-The total expenditure on social contributions for parents leaving labour market is underestimated as well.
+Total expenditure of simulated social contributions up to full working time for parents is underestimated, while the simulated number of parents taking these rights almost matches the external data over the whole observed period.
+The number of parents taking the right to paid social contributions for parents leaving labour market is slightly underestimated in 2016 and overestimated in the following two years (by 7% and 14% in 2017 and 2018, respectively).
+The total expenditure on social contributions for parents leaving labour market is also slightly underestimated in 2016 and overestimated in years 2017 and 2018.

-Social assistance is over-estimated in terms of recipients while in terms of expenditure simulated social assistance better matches aggregate amount from external statistics.
-As in the case of data on unemployment wage compensation recipients, the difference in the number of social assistance recipients might be misleading, since external statistics refer to average monthly number of recipients, while the number in EUROMOD refers to the total number of recipients in 2015.
+Social assistance is overestimated in terms of recipients over the observed period, especially in 2018, while in terms of expenditure simulated social assistance better matches aggregate amount from external statistics.
+Namely, it gets very close to the actual numbers in years 2016 and 2017, but in 2018 the expenditure on social assistance is also very overestimated.
+As in the case of data on unemployment wage compensation recipients, the difference in the number of social assistance recipients might be misleading, since external statistics refer to average monthly number of recipients, while the number in EUROMOD refers to the total number of recipients in 2016.
 Despite better simulation results concerning the expenditure data, we should be aware of two facts which very probably influence the distribution of social assistance.
 First, the actual entitlement for social assistance depends on incomes in the three previous months.
 EU-SILC database contains data on annual income and it is implicitly assumed that income is received at the same rate throughout the year, as monthly incomes are simply annual incomes divided by 12.
 Actual income position of individuals might be drastically changed during one year and three-month average can differ from annual average.
 Second, when assessing eligibility for social assistance substantial asset test is applied, but it cannot be simulated in EUROMOD due to data limitations.
-Besides, some non-take up is expected, as social assistance recipients (if received the cash social assistance more than twelve times in the past 18 months), who own real estate (the value of which is above the value of an appropriate apartment) must agree with the entry of the prohibition of alienation and burdening of real estate in the land book to the benefit of the Republic of Slovenia (it has changed in 2017).
+Besides, some non-take up is expected, as social assistance recipients (if received the social assistance more than twelve times in the past 18 months), who own real estate (the value of which is above the value of an appropriate apartment) must agree with the entry of the prohibition of alienation and burdening of real estate in the land book to the benefit of the Republic of Slovenia (it has changed in 2017).
 Unfortunately, there is no available administrative data on non-take up of benefits.

-Very noticeable increase in the number of recipients and almost doubled aggregate amount of social assistance in 2018 are expected due to large increase in minimum income.
-The expected effect is twofold: the existing recipients receive higher social assistance and there are also new recipients who are eligible because of higher income threshold.
-However, it must be mentioned that simulated numbers for 2018 are too high as the increased minimum income has only come into the force in June and not at the beginning of the year which is assumed when simulating.
+In 2018 a very noticeable increase in the number of recipients and almost doubled aggregate amount of social assistance were expected due to large increase in minimum income.
+The expected effect was twofold: the existing recipients receive higher social assistance and there are also new recipients who are eligible because of higher income threshold.
+However, the simulated increase of social assistance in 2018 is severely overestimated, since the simulated data exceeds the actual numbers by 96% (number of recipients) and 108% (aggregate amount) in 2018.
+These big discrepancies can be at least partly explained by the fact that the increased minimum income has only come into the force in June and not at the beginning of the year which is assumed in simulation.
+The actual number of recipients and the aggregate amount of social assistance in 2019 will reveal the accuracy of simulation.